rodrjesu/pyomo/doc/OnlineDocs/pyomo_overview/simple_examples.rst

 this case the variable has only one index set, but multiple sets could be used as was the case for the declaration of the parameter ``model.a``.
 The second argument specifies a domain for the variable.
-This information is part of the model and will passed to the solver when data is provided and the model is solved.
+This information is part of the model and will be passed to the solver when data is provided and the model is solved.
 Specification of the ``NonNegativeReals`` domain implements the requirement that the variables be greater than or equal to zero.